 Placards document any food safety concerns found by an Environmental Health inspector at the time of the last inspection (routine or re-placarding inspection), and the inspection date.

-The placard usually will be posted near the main entrance, facing outward.
-Only Environmental Health staff may legally post, remove or move placards.
+The placard usually will be posted near the main entrance, facing outward, or at the point of sale.
+Only Environmental Health staff may legally post, remove or move placards at a fixed food facility.
 Tampering may result in suspension or revocation of an operator's permit.

 Any major problems found during an inspection must be corrected immediately, in the presence of the inspector, or the business must close until they are fixed.